-HPER 1510 Introduction to Physical Education 3 credits Designed for the physical education student.
-Orientation to physical education, history, principles, objectives, careers, and a survey of the scope of activities in the physical education curriculum.
+HPER 1510 Introduction to Health,

+Physical Education, and Recreation3 creditsIntroduction to Health, Physical Education, and Recreation;Designed for the Health, Physical Education, and Recreationstudent.
+Orientation to Health, Physical Education, and Recreationhistory, principles, objectives, careers, and a survey ofthe scope of activities in the Health, Physical Education, andRecreation curriculum.
 (45/0/0/0)

-HPER 1520 Nutrition for Fitness and Sport 3 credits

-The purpose of this course is to investigate and clarify the relationship between nutrition and human performance.
+HPER 1520 Nutrition for Fitness and Sport 3 credits The purpose of this course is to investigate and clarify the relationship between nutrition and human performance.
 The focus will include a study of the following areas: nutrition, energy value of food, metabolic rates, calorimetry, body composition, aerobic and anaerobic power, physiological conditioning and nutritional requirements.
 (45/0/0/0)

-HPER 1521 Nutrition for Aging Population 1 credit

-Course will provide content on proper nutritional planning, food shopping, food safety, and energy balance for older adults, as well as practical tips that can be used to connect with senior citizens as it relates to a healthy diet.
+HPER 1521 Nutrition for the Aging Population 1 credit Course will provide content on proper nutritional planning, food shopping, food safety, and energy balance for older adults, as well as practical tips that can be used to connect with senior citizens as it relates to a healthy diet.
 (15/0/0/0)

-HPER 1550 Lifetime Wellness 3 credits
+HPER 1550 Lifetime Wellness